justingrant1/heritagebox-memories-digitized/AIRTABLE_SETUP.md

 # Airtable Integration Setup Guide

 ## Overview
 When customers place orders on your HeritageBox website, all their information will automatically be saved to your Airtable base.
-This includes customer details, order information, package selected, add-ons, and payment method.
+This includes customer details, order information, package selected, add-ons, and payment method with detailed breakdowns for each component.

 ## Setup Steps